 covers opioid use disorder treatment services in opioid treatment programs.

-You pay nothing for these services if you get them from an opioid treatment program that's enrolled in Medicare, and the Part B
+You won't have to pay any copayments for these services if you get them from an opioid treatment program provider who's enrolled in Medicare and meets other requirements.
+However, the Part B

 Talk to your doctor or other health care provider to find out where to go for these services.
-You can also visit Medicare.gov/contacts and select “Opioid Treatment Program Services” to find a program near you.
+You can also visit Medicare.gov/talk-to-someone and select "Find treatment near you" on the “Find treatment for opioid misuse” card.

 Medicare Advantage Plans must also cover opioid treatment program services.
 If you’re in a Medicare Advantage Plan, your current opioid treatment program must be Medicare-enrolled to make sure your treatment stays uninterrupted.
 If not, you may have to switch to a Medicare-enrolled opioid treatment program.
 Since Medicare Advantage Plans can apply copayments to opioid treatment program services, you should check with your plan to see if you have to pay a copayment.